 Independent Directors are paid Directors' fees which are recommended by the Board for shareholders' approval at the Company's Annual General Meeting.

 5. Board Committees (continued)

 d) Remuneration Committee ("RC") (continued)

-The RC comprises three (3) Independent Directors and one (1) Executive Director.
+The RC comprises the following Independent Directors.
 Five (5) RC meetings were held during the financial year with attendance of the RC members as follows:-